 - Police used tear gas and plastic bullets to break up the peaceful LGBT+ crowd.

-Campaigners say the event at Middle East Technical University (METU) in Ankara, Turkey’s capital, happened after authorities lifted a ban on Prides.
+The defendants say the event at Middle East Technical University (METU) in Ankara, Turkey’s capital, happened after authorities lifted a ban on Prides.

 Despite this, they say 50 police broke up the event and even fired tear gas and plastic bullets.

 They have charged the 19 human rights defenders with ‘participating in an unlawful assembly’ and ‘failing to disperse despite being warned’.
 If the court finds them guilty, they could face up to three years in prison.

 The Pride took place at Middle East Technical University (METU) in Ankara in May 2019.

 METU has a long-running LGBT+ organization, The Solidarity Club, which formed in 1996.
 It has held Prides on campus since 2011.
 The events have been among the largest campus marches in Eastern Europe and the Middle East.

 However university authorities have never recognized the club and have tried to prevent all LGBT+ activities on its campus.